VitroidFPV/vitroidfpv.com/.github/ISSUE_TEMPLATE/content-suggestion.md

 ---

 **What page?**
-Tick one that best suits your suggestion
+Pick one that best suits your suggestion

 * FAQ
 * Builds